 Kristine: I have seen some of his major movies, and some of his TV show.
 Psycho.
 The Birds.
 North by Northwest.
 Rear Window.
 Vertigo.
 That might be it.

-Sean: Those are the Big Five, I’d say and the most iconic ones, especially of the latter half of his career.
+Sean: Those are the Big Five, I’d say and the most iconic ones of the latter half of his career.
 Rear Window blew my mind and basically changed my personality and how my brain worked.
 It might be the most important movie I ever saw.
-It was like, a religious experience.
+It was, like, a religious experience.

-Kristine: Well, I have questions about Hitchcock for you.
+Kristine: I have questions about Hitchcock for you.

-Kristine: In Rear Window the protagonist is impotent because he is in the chair and depressed, and then in Frenzy the killer is impotent.
+Kristine: In Rear Window the protagonist is impotent because he is in the wheelchair and depressed, and then in Frenzy the killer is impotent.
 Was Hitch impotent?

-Kristine: And he had all these complicated relationships with his leading ladies.
+Kristine: He had all these complicated relationships with his leading ladies.

-Sean: Yes, his famous quote: “Torture the women.”
+Sean: His famous quote: “Torture the women.”
 He took that shit seriously.

 Sean: In love with Grace Kelly.
 In love with Tippi Hedren.
 Obsessed with icy blondes.

-Kristine: Well, I think it’s interesting that male impotency is a reoccurring motif in his movies.
+Kristine: I think it’s interesting that male impotency is a reoccurring motif in his movies.

 Sean: That’s true.
-I mean, there’s another side to that coin: the super-virile ladies man kind of Hitchcock protagonist (like Cary Grant in North by Northwest or To Catch a Thief or Paul Newman in Torn Curtain).
+There’s another side to that coin: the super-virile ladies’ man (like Cary Grant in North by Northwest or To Catch a Thief or Paul Newman in Torn Curtain).
 But you’re right, damaged masculinity is a feature of a lot of his movies.
-The uncle in Shadow of a Doubt, the widower in Rebecca, the mental patient in Spellbound, the obsessed man in Vertigo.
+The uncle in Shadow of a Doubt, the widower in Rebecca, the mental patient in Spellbound, the obsessed detective in Vertigo.
 I think he had a fussy English obsession with prurience.
-But Cary Grant was always so sexy and suave in Hitchcock movies.

 Sean: You mean….
 Dick?
 Or, as Johnny Porter calls him: Dick-O?

-Kristine: Yes, Dick-O. Harkening back to your boyfriend’s review, I thought the cast was uncharacteristically fug.
+Kristine: Yes, Dick-O. Harkening back to your boyfriend’s review, I thought this cast was uncharacteristically fug.

-Sean: Well, they were tried and true Brits.
-I do know that when I watched this as a kid, I loved Babs and was devastated when she was killed.
+Sean: They were tried and true Brits, haha.
+I watched this as a kid, I loved Babs and was devastated when she was killed.
 She is just such a twitchy, Cockney, uggie love.

 Kristine: Oh, Babs.
 Her weak chin was killing me.
-Okay, question for you: which murder was scarier – Brenda’s (when the viewer is forced to watched every horrible detail of her defilement and strangulation) or Babs’ (when the camera follows her and the killer up the stairs into the room, then the door closes, and the camera goes back down the stairs and out into the street)?
+Question for you: which murder was scarier – Brenda’s (where the viewer is forced to watched every horrible detail of her defilement and strangulation) or Babs’ (where the camera follows her and the killer up the stairs into the room, then the door closes, and the camera goes back down the stairs and out into the street)?
 I loved that second scene so much.
 So scary and bleak and hopeless yet still gorgeous.

-Sean: I think they’re both pretty much Hitchcock showing his genius, but Babs’ death is only so powerful because we see Brenda die and we know what is going to happen to Babs.
+Sean: They’re both masterfully constructed, but that Babs sequence is only so effective because we see Brenda die and we know what is going to happen to Babs, right?

-Sean: But the panning down the stairs and out into the street and then all the ambient street noise coming on the audio = brilliant.
+Sean: The panning down the stairs and out into the street and then all the ambient street noise coming on the audio = brilliant.

 Kristine: We’re there in the form of the camera but we can’t do anything.

-Kristine: One thing I thought was really well done in Brenda’s death scene, which I think is tricky to pull off, is how Hitch shows the varying degrees of terror.
-Meaning that first she is totally terrified that he is sexually assaulting her, but then when he takes off his tie and she realizes he is going to kill her then her terror discernibly goes up.
+Kristine: One thing I thought was really well done in Brenda’s death scene, which I think is tricky to pull off, is how Hitch shows all the varying degrees of terror.
+First she is totally terrified that he is sexually assaulting her, but then when he takes off his tie and she realizes he is going to kill her then her terror discernibly ratchets up.

-Sean: Yes, but I think that “Oh my…. you’re the…. you…..
-[SCREAM OF TERROR]” is very very melodramatic.
-But in the best possible way.
+Sean: That “Oh my…. you’re the…. you…..
+[SCREAM OF TERROR]” is very very melodramatic, in the best possible way.
 So, this is the only Hitchcock movie to feature explicit nudity.